meshery/meshery/docs/pages/reference/mesheryctl/subcommands/mesheryctl-syscontext-view.md

 <!-- Copy this template to create individual doc pages for each mesheryctl commands -->

 <!-- Name of the command -->
-# mesheryctl system context create
+# mesheryctl system context view

 <!-- Description of the command.
 Preferably a paragraph -->
 ## Description